cardano-foundation/cip30-data-signature-parser/README.md

 # cip8-java

 ## Introduction
-Implementation in Java CIP-8 processing (https://github.com/cardano-foundation/CIPs/tree/master/CIP-0008)
+Implementation in Java CIP-8 parsing and validation (https://github.com/cardano-foundation/CIPs/tree/master/CIP-0008)

 ## Why is it useful?
 If your server logic is in java, then you can use this library to process COSE signature and public key and do the following